 Bolton told the FBI in 1935 he had been involved in the St. Valentine’s Day massacre from beginning to end, due apparently to his partnership with Goetz.

 Four gunmen, posing as police officers, shot to death seven Moran gangsters and associates in a Chicago garage on Feb.
 14, 1929.
 Capone had hoped to wipe out Moran and his gang, but Moran turned out not to be among the victims.
 That might have been Bolton’s fault.

 According to what Bolton told the FBI, planning for the massacre began in the fall of 1928 at a resort Goetz ran in Wisconsin.
-Bolton told authorities, according to ChicagoTrueCrime’s account, that those present included Capone, Goetz, Capone gang assassin Fred “Killer” Burke and four others.
+Bolton reportedly told authorities that those present included Capone, Goetz, Capone gang assassin Fred “Killer” Burke and four others.
 Bolton’s role in the planning was to deliver a pot of spaghetti and other food. “(T)he men were there two or three weeks hunting and fishing,” Bolton said.

 Bolton said he bought a Cadillac car used by the St. Valentine’s Day gunmen, although he claimed he thought it was to be used only to haul liquor.
 In his statement, Bolton told investigators where he purchased the car and recalled that he bought it using the name “James Martin.”
 Investigators found the car dealer and determined the purchaser gave the name of “James Morton.”